sbyman/cdk-app-java/README.md

 # Welcome to your CDK Java project!

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkAppJavaStack`) which contains two dynamoDBs, some lambda APIs and an API Gateway integraiton.
+It demonstrates a CDK app with an instance of a stack (`CdkAppJavaStack`) which contains two dynamoDBs, some lambda APIs and an API Gateway integration.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.